wintechis/sparqledit/docs/tutorial/TUTORIAL.md

 # SPARQL_edit tutorial

-TODO: GitHub Pages

-Open [https://sparqledit.netlify.app](https://sparqledit.netlify.app/) with Chrome or Firefox.
+Open [wintechis.github.io/sparqledit](https://wintechis.github.io/sparqledit/) with Chrome or Firefox.

 For this tutorial, SPARQL_edit comes with several "SPARQL views" by default.
-These "SPARQL view" examples are configured to query data from an [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) triple store hosted at [TODO](TODO).
+These "SPARQL view" examples are configured to query data from an [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) triple store hosted at [fuseki.ada.iis.fhg.de](https://fuseki.ada.iis.fhg.de/).

 Please use on of these user credentials:
 * bob / bobpw